timsee/ArduCor/GUI/README.md

 # Qt Lighting GUI for RGB LED Routines

 The GUI interacts with the sample arduino sketches.
-It supports Windows, Mac OS X, Android, and iOS.
+It supports Windows, Linux, Mac OS X, Android, and iOS.
 It requires on Qt5.2 or later and C++11.

 ##<a name="documentation"></a>Documentation